 - intraperitoneal – into your abdominal area (peritoneum)

 - intrapleural – into the outer lining of the lungs

 - intravesical – into the bladder

-- intralesional – into the tumour; this treatment is rare.
+- intralesional – into the tumour; this method is rare.

 Chemotherapy wafers – Some people who have surgery for a brain tumour (craniotomy) will have small, dissolvable gel wafers of chemotherapy placed directly into the tumour site during the operation.